Fayetteville Divorce Lawyer

 If you are thinking about filing for divorce in Fayetteville, or if you have already been served with divorce papers and aren’t sure what to do next, turn to the skilled attorneys of Gunn Kieklak Dennis for assistance.
 We will help you understand your legal rights and responsibilities while walking you through the next steps.

-To arrange for a legal consultation, call our law offices today at 479-439-9840.
+To arrange for a confidential legal consultation, call our law offices today at (479) 717-9068.
 Please don’t hesitate to contact us late at night or early in the morning – we are here to serve you and your family 24 hours a day, seven days a week.
 Our goal is to lighten your burden and simplify the legal process for you while aggressively defending your custody, alimony, and property rights.

-What Are the Grounds for Divorce and Residency Requirements in Arkansas?
+The Grounds for Divorce and Residency Requirements in Arkansas?

 The person who files for divorce is known as the petitioner, while the person being served with divorce papers is known as the respondent.
 However, before you can file for divorce in the state of Arkansas, you must: